matteo-spadaccia/Machine-Learning-Systems-Project-2025/task-1/README.md

 >
 > [test.py](test.py) contains the input generators for each developed algorithm.
 >
-> All the experiments' outputs are saved in [task-1_output.txt](task-1_output.txt), instructions to reproduce them are in the following TIP boxes.
+> All the experiments' outputs are saved in the [Outputs](Outputs) directory, instructions to reproduce them are in the following TIP boxes.

 > [!TIP]
 > To install and activate the environment and packages set as used during experientation, run the following: